 11.10. use Card data for other purposes than Transaction processing before, after and during the Transaction;

-11.11. submit for execution the Transaction which is fraudulent or unauthorized by the Cardholder, when the Merchant knows about it or is supposed to know; also, the Transaction which is carried out with a fraudulent purpose upon the agreement with the Merchant.
-The Merchant is liable for actions of his/her employees, agents, mediators, and representatives when executing conditions of this Supplement;
+11.11. submit for execution the Transaction which is fraudulent or unauthorised by the Cardholder, when the Merchant knows about it or is supposed to know; also, the Transaction which is carried out with a fraudulent purpose upon the agreement with the Merchant.
+The Merchant is liable for actions of their employees, agents, mediators, and representatives when executing conditions of this Supplement;

 12. The Merchant confirms and agrees that:

 12.3.
-ICCO can at any time enforce implementation of ICCO rules and forbid the Merchant to perform any activity which causes or can cause damage to ICCO, including damage to business reputation and damage which can have a negative impact on the integrity of the Interchange System and pose a threat to confidential information of ICCO;
+ICCO can at any time enforce implementation of any provision of the Rules and Regulations of ICCO and prohibit the Merchant to perform any activity which causes or can cause damage to ICCO, including damage to business reputation and damage which can have a negative impact on the integrity of the Interchange System and pose a threat to confidential information of ICCO;

-12.4. the Merchant will comply with all ICCO rules taking into account relevant amendments and supplementation of the rules;
+12.4. the Merchant will comply with all applicable Rules and Regulations of ICCO taking into account relevant amendments and supplementation of the rules;